 Applicants will be notified of their admission status by late-February or early March.
 If you are admitted, you will be able to see that you have been recommended for admission by the Architecture Program via the online web application status.
 Notification letters will be sent via email.
 Any merit scholarship award decisions made by the Architecture Program will be noted in the letter of admission.

-Admitted students are invited to Preview Weekend held, in late March.
+Admitted students are invited to Preview Weekend held in late March.
 Preview Weekend is an opportunity for admitted students to visit Taubman College, meet faculty and students, tour the facilities, campus, and Ann Arbor, and attend Taubman College events.
-Further details are given in the admission letter.
+Further details will be provided in the letter of admission.

 Enrollment Deposit Requirement

 Students choosing to accept admission to the Master of Urban Design must pay a $500 enrollment deposit Payment may be completed online by echeck through Wolverine Access, credit card, or in the form of a check or money order (in US dollars) made payable to University of Michigan.
 This deposit reserves your space in the program.
 The $500 payment will be credited to your student account and applied toward your tuition.
 Deadline for receiving your acceptance and enrollment deposit is April 15th.

 Residency Classification Guidelines have been developed to ensure that decisions about whether a student pays in-state or out-of-state tuition are fair and equitable and that applicants for admission or enrolled students who believe they are Michigan residents understand they may be required to complete an Application for Resident Classification and provide additional information to document their residency status.
 Please see the University of Michigan Residency Classification Guidelines.